tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ### 3. Get the SubscriberCheck Results

-Once the SubscriberCheck URL has been requested the **tru.ID** platform now knows the SubscriberCheck Match has been performed.
-Your mobile application and the application server should now query the result.
-This will in turn trigger the **tru.ID** platform to fetch the SubscriberCheck Match result from the MNO (Mobile Network Operator).
+Once the SubscriberCheck URL has been requested the **tru.ID** platform now knows the check request has been performed.
+Your mobile application should query the result via your application.
+This will in turn trigger the **tru.ID** platform to fetch the SubscriberCheck match result from the MNO (Mobile Network Operator).

 Add the SubscriberCheckResult model to `Model.kt`: